 The way I treat my internship has distinguished me from my classmates and peers.

-Unlike many of my classmates, I treat my internship as a serious and fun part of my life instead of a tool to get to the college or the summer camp.
+Involve yourself in real life activities such as internships Unlike many of my classmates, I treat my internship as a serious and fun part of my life instead of a tool to get to the college or the summer camp.
 I get paid from my company and I get to invest that money onto my personal interest.
 But I still encounter obstacles both during my academic computer science courses and my self-learning path.
-I wish to gain knowledge from this summer college to help me to solve these obstacles and flaws I met.
+I wish to gain knowledge from this summer college to help me to solve these obstacles (note: what kind of obstacles?) and flaws I met.
+For example, I would like to know why can’t tree structure simply be implemented into AI instead of using MiniMax or ExpectiMax.
 By participating in this summer college, I may gain things I can’t learn from the school, neither things from the internet.
+Things like the relationship between technology and human, or the algorithms behind the social media can’t be learnt from my existing education resources. (note: it’s too vague here.
+We should specilize in the program you want to join in.)
 The professors in the summer college might answer me some of the questions that has been troubling me for quite a while.
 In addition, the people I met in the summer college might become some of my best friends, and we may start some coding projects together to help this world to become a better place.
 I wish to accomplish a deeper degree of knowledge toward computer science at the end of this summer college.
 I hope by that time all the obstacles I met before the summer college could be solved.
+By going to this summer camp, I can understand deeper about ethical and psychological knowledge behind technologies and use them in my product that I am going to create for my start up company.

+Note: we should rewrite this part.
+We understand that you would learn knowledge from professors, peers and other extracurricular activities.
+The point is how did you involve in this summer program and how it will bring benfits to you?
+Personally and Academically)

 3. Tell us about your interest in the Summer College programs (both your first and second choices) you selected in your application.